annikahannig/trustner_ui_toolkit/README.md

 This toolkit contains the basic style informations you need to start your own Trustner App.
 Our styles are based on [Twitter Bootstrap](http://getbootstrap.com) and the Flatly Theme from [Bootswatch](http://bootswatch.com/).
 Visit https://trustner.com for more informations on Trustner.

+Please keep in mind that this is **work in progress**.
+Major details can an will change!

 Local deployment
 ----------------
 1. Clone the repository.